neajul/New-Dependencies/Notes/Unfiltered Notes.md

 - [Tubes](https://www.amazon.com/Tubes-Journey-Internet-Andrew-Blum/dp/0061994952), a journalist who's internet breaks because an animal chewed through a cable, then goes to visit all the actual hubs (Micaela)
 - [gerogian woman cut the internet by acident](https://www.theguardian.com/world/2011/apr/06/georgian-woman-cuts-web-access) (from Tina)
 - **The cloud is NOT everywhere (even in germany it is not)**

-- -

-- Old man yells at cloud.
-Having recently turned 30 that's often how I feel in my work.

-  - a one way conversation
-  - the cloud is not a cloud: internet infrastructures, acess and inequality
-  - the server is not only an attempt to redefine, but also to understand
-  - also it's buggy so hard to make available to others
-  - so superficial also: the stack goes much deeper
-  - **creating space, what is space, who defines it, what are the paradigms, how is it organised?**
-  - bases/places/spaces?

-- In my efforts to redefine the cloud in my practice I have stumbled across many people who have made similar efforts, in trying to break lose from the frameworks that surround them and to redfine the dependencies that define their lives.

-- what is autonomy? an autonomous practice? autonmous spaces?

-  - it's also content, a story, mystified
-  - mesh network gotenna thing, even that is now slick